Leakage of Dataset Properties in Multi-Party Machine Learning: Attack Results

 \subsection{Attack Parameters}

 We perform ablation experiments to understand the effect of varying the number of queries, distribution of the sensitive attribute and the number of output classes on the attack accuracy.
-We use the Amazon graph data for these experiments where \texttt{ProductType} is the sensitive attribute, and predicting \texttt{ReviewScore} is the model task as before.
+We use the Amazon graph data for these experiments where, as before, \texttt{ProductType} is the sensitive attribute, and \texttt{ReviewScore} is the target.

-\paragraph{Number of queries.} We compute the attack accuracy for two different splits of values of the sensitive attribute, 0:100 (all books) and 30:70 (70\% books and 30\% of other products), and train the model to predict one of 11 review scores.
-Figure~\ref{fig:graph_queries} shows that increasing the number of queries increases the attack accuracy, more rapidly for 0:100 split as compared to 30:70 split.
+\paragraph{Number of queries.} We compute the attack accuracy for two different splits of values of the sensitive attribute, 0:100 (all books) and 30:70 (70\% books, 30\% of other products), and train the model to predict one of 11 review scores averaged over 10 runs.
+Figure~\ref{fig:graph_queries} shows the effect of increasing the number of queries on the attack accuracy.
 Note that the number of queries also correspond to the input features of our attacker classifier.
-We observe that for the 0:100 split, as few as 200 queries are sufficient to get an attack accuracy above 75\%.
+We observe that changing queries does not significantly impact the attack accuracy.
+With 1000 queries, attack accuracy is up to 80\% for the 0:100 split and $\approx$59\% for 30:70 split.

-\paragraph{Attribute distribution and number of output classes.} Figures~\ref{fig:graph_removefalse} and~\ref{fig:graph_removetrue} show the results for the graph neural network trained on the Amazon dataset for 2, 6 and 11 output classes for the review score.
-Both figures show a similar trend where the attack accuracy drops as the ratio of the sensitive attribute values changes from 0:100 to 30:70.
-However, note that the attack accuracy is always above the random guess baseline of 50\%.
-We observe that the attack accuracy degrades drastically for a higher number of output classes such as 6 and 11 as compared to 2.
-For output class 2, attack accuracy for a model trained using the sensitive attribute (Figure~\ref{fig:graph_removefalse}) mostly does not change and drops less gradually than other classes in Figure~\ref{fig:graph_removetrue}.
+\paragraph{Attribute distribution and number of output classes.} Figure~\ref{fig:graph_removetrue} shows the results for the GCN trained on the Amazon dataset for 2, 6 and 11 output classes for the review score.
+We evaluate for all the splits between 0:100 to 100:0.
+First, we observe that the attack accuracy drops as the ratio of the sensitive attribute values changes from 0:100 to 50:50 and increases again gradually from 50:50 to 100:0.
+This is because our primary attack is designed to identify the dominant attribute value.
+For inferring the distribution in the balanced range, the attacker can perform our fine-grained attack discussed in Section~\ref{sec:finegrained}.
+Next, we observe that the attack accuracy is lower for a higher number of output classes such as 6 and 11 as compared to 2.
+This could be due to lower number of input features that are given to the attack classifier when there are lower number of output classes --- the classifier is able to learn the attribute distribution better when the information is divided among fewer features thus resulting in a lower dimension input.
+Similar trends are observed in Figure~\ref{fig:graph_removefalse} in Appendix when $A$ is used during training.

 \if 0 \paragraph{Attack Efficiency} Our attack requires low computation power from the attacker.
 The requirements on the meta-classifier are determined by the size of $\mathcal{F}_i$ which depends on the size of $D_\attack$ and number of label classes.
 For example, for Amazon dataset it is $1000 \times 11$, and it is the largest number of elements that our meta-classifier takes in our experiments.
 In comparison, the work by~\cite{10.1145/3243734.3243834} requires parameters of the underlying model which depending on the dataset varies from 29.9K to 80.8K.
 Moreover, we train only 100 shadow models for binary property attack and 400 shadow models for fine-grained attack as opposed to 4 096 in~\cite{10.1145/3243734.3243834} and 10 000 in~\cite{DBLP:conf/uss/0001B0F020}. \fi